owen-it/laravel-auditing-doc/auditable-configuration.md

 }
 ```

-The above configuration, will only keep the `10` latest `Audit` records.
+The above configuration will only keep the `10` latest `Audit` records.

 > {tip} By default, the `$auditThreshold` value is set to `0` (zero), which stands for no limit.